mhtess/rwebppl/README.md

 #### For Windows 10 users

 1. Clone/download this repository anywhere on your machine
-2. Open RStudio and enter `install.packages(path_to_repository, repos=NULL, type="source")` where path_to_repository is the location to where you cloned the repository
+2. Open RStudio and enter `install.packages(path_to_repository, repos=NULL, type="source")` where path_to_repository points to your download

+RWebPPL always installs its own local version of WebPPL for stability: by default, it will install the most recent, compatible release.
+Advanced users may use the `install_webppl()` function to override this default to install from any official NPM release tag (e.g. '0.9.7') or any commit hash from the WebPPL github repository.

 ## Usage